 Reposition black keys or white keys that got detached completely

-If a black key is concerned, or a white key has lost its spring connection at the rear pivot, it will be mandatory to remove the top plate of your Osmose, so you have unobstructed access to the keybed mechanism.
+If a black key is concerned, or a white key has lost its spring connection at the rear pivot, it will be necessary to remove the top plate of your Osmose, so you have unobstructed access to the keybed mechanism.

 ☝️Please pay attention that you don't lose the detached spring that should be tumbling around inside the Osmose (CE) chassis if a key got detached.